 Builds Strong Bones

-Gelatine is rich in all the nutrients needed to build strong bones and prevent fractures or bone loss, and on top of this, they encourage swift bone healing.
-Researchers now believe that gelatine (and Pure Hydrolysed Collagen) can act like a safe, therapeutic agent for treating osteoarthritis and osteoporosis.
+Gelatine is rich in all the nutrients needed to build strong bones and prevent fractures or bone loss.
+On top of this they encourage swift bone healing.
+Researchers now believe that gelatine (and Pure Hydrolysed Collagen) can act like a safe and therapeutic agent for treating osteoarthritis and osteoporosis.

 Keeps you Satisfied

-Studies have found that taking gelatine and/or collagen (up to about 20 grams) helps increase satiety and control hunger hormones – great news if you want to lose weight.
-By increasing the satiety hormone leptin, and lowering the hunger hormone, ghrelin, this could dramatically lower appetite and facilitate weight loss.
+Studies have found that taking gelatine and/or collagen (up to about 20 grams) helps increase satiety and control hunger hormones.
+This is great news if you want to lose weight.
+By increasing the satiety hormone leptin and lowering the hunger hormone, ghrelin, this could dramatically lower appetite.
+Thus facilitating weight loss.

 What’s the Difference between Gelatine and Collagen then?

 Collagen and gelatine are similar in terms of their benefits because they contain the same amino acids, but their uses are different.
 Some people digest gelatine a bit more easily, while others find collagen much easier to digest.
-Gelatine only dissolves in hot water, forming a noticeably gel-like substance when mixed with water, but collagen does not – collagen dissolves quickly and easily in anything.
-This means gelatine has more practical uses when cooking, such as making your own jellies or thickening sauces and gravies, but collagen is nicer in a smoothie, in coffee or in any food or beverage as it’s tasteless and won’t gel.
+Gelatine only dissolves in hot water.
+It forms a noticeably gel-like substance when mixed with water.
+While collagen does not – collagen dissolves quickly and easily in anything.
+This means gelatine has more practical uses when cooking, such as making your own jellies or thickening sauces and gravies.
+Collagen is nicer in a smoothie, in coffee or in any food or beverage as its tasteless and won’t gel.